Get help starting your veggie garden

 If you are starting early enough in the growing season, you can start your vegetables with seeds.
 Plant your seeds indoors — you can use egg cartons with potting soil — about 4 to 6 weeks before transplanting to your garden bed or outdoor pots.

-If you want to make starting your vegetable garden a little easier, or if it’s later in the season, you can purchase seedlings from your local garden centre and put those directly into the ground.
+If you want to make starting your vegetable garden a little easier, or if it’s later in the season, you can purchase seedlings from your local garden center and put those directly into the ground.

 For any help setting up your vegetable garden or with routine care, garden services are available on Airtasker.
 From building your raised beds and prepping the soil to getting everything in the ground, you can get all the help you want.